alfiramdhan/8Weeks_SQL_Challenge/Case Study 2 - Pizza Runner/Runner_and_ Customer_Experience.md

 ## BEFORE ANSWERING THE QUESTIONS, LET'S BEGIN BY FIXING THE TABLES

+We need to fix data from customer order and runner order table and we need to do combination of both table with JOIN function, because pizza metric will use both table a lot.

 --PART 1: FIXING THE TABLES
 -- First: customer_orders
 --- Creating a view ---